Generic Name: Methotrexate Oral Solution (meth oh TREKS ate)

 If you think there has been an overdose, call your poison control center or get medical care right away.
 Be ready to tell or show what was taken, how much, and when it happened.

 How do I store and/or throw out Xatmep?

-- Store solution in a refrigerator or at room temperature.
-Throw away any unused portion after 2 months.
+- Store liquid (solution) in a refrigerator or at room temperature.
+If stored at room temperature, throw away any part not used after 2 months.

 - Do not freeze.

 - Protect from heat.